[Article/Interview by George Teseleanu]

 What can you tell us about your first collaboration?

-Can you tell us how collaborations influenced your art?
+Can you tell us how collaborations influenced you and your art?

 You can contact George Teseleanu at email@example.com.